sqlitebrowser/sqlitebrowser/CONTRIBUTION.md

 #### Braces
 - Place braces on the line after the keyword
-- A Brace can be omitted if the execution statement in the conditional/repeated statement consists of only one line
+- A brace can be omitted if the execution statement in the conditional/repeated statement consists of only one line

 ### Git commit message
 Keeping Git commit messages consistent can help keep track of code history.